Rajpratik71/linux-manPages/renice.md

        renice [-n] priority [-g|-p|-u] identifier...

 DESCRIPTION
-       renice  alters  the  scheduling  priority  of one or more running pro‐ cesses.
+       renice alters the scheduling priority of one or more running processes.
 The first argument is the priority value to be used.
-The other  arguments  are interpreted as process IDs (by default), process group IDs, user IDs, or user names.  renice'ing a process group causes all  processes  in the process group to have their scheduling priority altered.  renice'ing a user causes all processes owned by the user  to have their scheduling priority altered.
+The other arguments are interpreted as process IDs (by default), process group IDs, user IDs, or user names.  renice'ing a process group causes all processes in the process group to have their scheduling priority altered.  renice'ing a user causes all pro‐ cesses owned by the user to have their scheduling priority altered.

 OPTIONS
        -n, --priority priority
               Specify the scheduling priority to be used for the process, process group, or user.
 Use of the option -n or --priority is optional, but when used it must be the first argument.

        -g, --pgrp
               Interpret the succeeding arguments as process group IDs.

        -p, --pid
               Interpret the succeeding arguments as process IDs (the default).

        -u, --user
               Interpret the succeeding arguments as usernames or UIDs.